Thanks for dropping by my blog!

 Every now and again I post an article or two on all sorts of Modern Foreign Languages teaching which I’m enthusiastic about.
 Please feel free to leave a comment – this is intended as a place where the practical side of teaching a foreign language can be discussed – and if you find something useful or you think someone else might, please do share it using the buttons at the foot of each post.

-I am Head of Modern Languages in a small 11-16 mixed comprehensive in East Anglia.
-I’ve been teaching French & Spanish now for 20 years and over this time I have worked in 5 comprehensive schools, from very large to quite small, and I have been Head of Department in 3 of them.
-For 3 years I ran a language school I had set up in Madrid.
+I am currently Head of French in a Prep School in East Anglia.
+I have taught French & Spanish now for almost 25 years and over this time I have worked in 5 comprehensive schools in the state sector, from very large to quite small, and I was Head of MFL in 3 of them.
+For 3 years I ran a language school I set up in Madrid.
 For the whole of this time, my focus has always been very much set on the how? and the why? of our teaching.
-I trained at St. Martin’s College, Lancaster, (now the University of Cumbria) under James Burch, Anna Bartrum and Jenifer Alison, who have been the most enormous support and inspiration all the way through from PGCE days to now, and after working with Wendy Bromidge (now Mrs Ward!) for 7 hugely inspirational years, I still want to be like her when I grow up.
+I trained at St. Martin’s College, Lancaster, (now the University of Cumbria) under James Burch, Anna Bartrum and Jenifer Alison, and I have continued to collaborate with James on a number of projects ever since, and after working with Wendy Bromidge (now Mrs Ward!) for 7 hugely inspirational years, I still want to be like her when I grow up.

 In Madrid I taught at my language school, Hello James!, and ran courses in aspects of communicative methodology for MFL teachers in the UK and in Spain.
 I’m particularly interested in teaching through the medium of the target language and incorporating visual, auditory and kinaesthetic learning styles in everything that goes on in the classroom.
 I regularly nipped over to the UK to run INSET courses for teachers of MFL and to speak at conferences and schools by invitation.
 Some of these courses were filmed and released in DVD format and supplied to teachers and schools all over the UK.
 Currently, they are unavailable… but watch this space!